THE HISTORY OF ONTARIO SOCIETY OF REGISTERED PSYCHOTHERAPISTS (OSRP)

 A seedling tree with a substantial root system.

 The small group was positioned to grow into an organization it dreamed would influence the course of psychotherapy in Ontario.
-The organization was named The Ontario Society of Psychotherapists (OSP).
+The organization was named The Ontario Society of Psychotherapists (OSRP).

 This would be accomplished by:

 1994 – The tree grows!
-OSP membership has blossomed by more than eighty per cent since October 1993.
+OSRP membership has blossomed by more than eighty per cent since October 1993.

-A Delegate Council is established to keep OSP’s geographically broad organization functioning effectively.
+A Delegate Council is established to keep OSRP’s geographically broad organization functioning effectively.
 This means decisions affecting the whole society will be made by the delegates in the council.

 Members are encouraged to become familiar with the by-laws that outline how individual member voices can be heard and to form a region to ensure their voice is represented on the Delegate Council.

-The OSP quarterly newsletter Connection is launched — a forum for ideas, articles, opinions, support for ethical dilemmas and a means for members to keep updated on OSP business.
+The OSRP quarterly newsletter Connection is launched — a forum for ideas, articles, opinions, support for ethical dilemmas and a means for members to keep updated on OSRP business.

 The Public Relations Committee creates a membership directory and requests ideas from members to heighten public awareness and enhance the reputation of therapy and therapists in our community.